Constitutional Studies: “James Madison: The Founder of Modern Founding”

-James Ceaser is Professor of Politics at the University of Virginia, where he has taught since 1976.
+James Ceaser is the Harry F. Byrd Professor of Politics at the University of Virginia, where he has taught since 1976.
+In addition, he is the Director for Constitutionalism and Democracy and was a Senior Fellow at the Hoover Institution.
 He has written several books on American politics and political thought, including Presidential Selection (Princeton University PRess, 1979), Liberal Democracy and Political Science (Johns Hopkins University Press, 1992), and Reconstructing America (Yale University Press, 2000).
 Professor Ceaser has held visiting professorships at the University of Florence, the University of Basel, Oxford University, the University of Bordeaux, and the University of Rennes.
 He is a frequent contributor to the popular press, and he often comments on American Politics for the Voice of America.

 Professor Ceaser is a JMC board member.